Commitment to safety and outstanding patient care.

 – In rural communities, emergency air medical transport and treatment is often the only access to lifesaving emergency care.

-Air Methods is the country’s leading air ambulance provider.
+Air Methods is a leading air ambulance provider.
 We provide emergency medical care and deliver patients to hospital partners.
 Air Methods includes several air ambulance companies operating under our umbrella.

 If you have no insurance, call 877-800-5668